Chapter 2 Introduction to Git

 To check the line-by-line changes, use the “git diff” command.
 This can print out a lot of content, so use the ENTER key to tab through it all.
 To escape from this mode, type “q” then ENTER.

-2.3.5 Committing
+2.7 Committing

 Committing is probably the most important step of the git process.
 This step saves a snapshot of your staged files to your repository version history as a commit.
 This saves the changes that were made, alongside the time they were made, who made the change, and gives you the opportunity to add a commit message.
 This is a free text box that allows you to explain the purpose of the commit, so when you look back at the history of the repo you can see why you made this change.

-Above your staged files in the git window, click the “commit” button.
+Above your staged files in the Git window, click the “Commit” button.

 This opens the commit window.
 In here, you can see the files that have been staged and the individual changes in each of them.

-Add a commit message in the box in the top right of the commit window.
+- Add a commit message in the box in the top right of the commit window.
 This should be a short but sufficiently detailed message which explains in a few words the purpose of the changes you’re committing.

-Click commit!
+Click Commit!
 A window will pop up to let you know it’s happened successfully, you can close both this and the commit window.

 When you close the commit window, you’ll notice that above the staging window, there’s an information message which now says “your branch is ahead of